• Home

 Sitting collectively on the level at Venue SIX10, each Johnson and Dr. Janice K. Jackson, CEO of Chicago Public Schools, reflected on the metropolis’s collaboration with UChicago’s Crime Lab and Education Lab (created in 2011), as well as their hopes for the future—along with projects that would support police officer wellness and Chicago’s “Options Schools,” geared closer to college students who have disengaged from college or are at-chance of disengaging.

 Discussing the corporation’s roots, Crime Lab Director Jens Ludwig mentioned that homicide costs within the United States have no longer modified drastically from where they were 50 years ago—in stark assessment to advances in other components of society.
 Polio, for instance, has been nearly eradicated.
 Car safety has been transformed.
-Why have we made so much extra progress in those different regions than we’ve with gun violence?” said Ludwig, the Edwin A. And Betty L. Bergman Distinguished Service Professor at UChicago’s Harris School of Public Policy.
+Why have we made so much extra progress in those different regions than we’ve with gun violence?” said Ludwig, the Edwin A. And Betty L. Bergman, Distinguished Service Professor at UChicago’s Harris School of Public Policy.

-Since 2015, the Crime Lab’s ongoing evaluation has discovered that participation in C2C reduces violent crime arrests by using 45%—outcomes that persist long after younger human beings end the program.
+Since 2015, the Crime Lab’s ongoing evaluation has discovered that participation in C2C reduces violent crime arrests by 45%—outcomes that persist long after younger human beings end the program.
 Although this system started its services in the more Englewood place of Chicago, these findings have fueled an expansion to different neighborhoods of the metropolis, which have a terrific need, supported utilizing philanthropic companions and the city of Chicago itself.

 Previous Post